finuras/raft/README.md

 There are 2 ways to register virtual hosts:
 - Use your local containers in the "web" network, and add labels so that Traefik discovers configuration.
   - Those labels are:
-- Add a config file in your home folder: (to be continued)
+- If you're not using Docker on a project, or want to have total control, add a custom config file yourself.
+  - Manually configure any advanced configuration

 ### Architecture

 Basically, the extension's UI is a redirect to a full stack app, that is declared in the extension's vm.